slefevre-highlights/recaptcha/README.txt

        http://mailhide.recaptcha.net/apikey

 5. Use the Rearrange tab to rearrange the weight of the filter depending on what filters already exist.
+Make sure it is before the URL Filter.

 Note: You will require the installation of the mcrypt
       PHP module in your web server for Mailhide to work: